dom-native/dom-native/README.md

 on(containerEl, 'pointerup', '.my-div', (evt) => {
     console.log('clicked')
 }, {ns: 'some_namespace'});
-// or a la jquery: on(containerEl, 'pointerup.some_namespace', ...)
+// or can namespace "a la jquery": on(containerEl, 'pointerup.some_namespace', ...)

 // ...